ToolsAlerts - Mass Notification Software, Command Hub - Common Operating Picture, Emergency Event Templates

 It is beneficial to have some pre-created message templates on hand to make communication even easier during a crisis.
 These messages should be written with the mode of communication in mind – for example, SMS and social media messages must account for character limits.
 It is wise to keep these message templates generic enough so that they can quickly be tailored to any crisis without much modification.

 Perhaps the most important thing to remember when creating your crisis communication strategy is that practice makes perfect.
 The more often your crisis team runs through the strategy, the more efficient they will be when a crisis actually happens.
 Practicing also allows your team to discover any aspects of the strategy that need to be improved upon or changed.
 There should be no chance of flaws being discovered during a real-life event as it could disrupt the strategy, reduce efficiency, and hinder mitigation efforts.

 When you develop a communication strategy that can be applied to any emergency in a pinch, you are taking an important step in dealing with a crisis a much more manageable task, reducing unnecessary headaches and improving team confidence and efficiency.
 Check out SimplyCast's EmergHub website to learn more about a selection of communication tools that were developed especially for dealing with crises and emergency events.
-You can also contact the SimplyCast Sales team for more information.
+You can also get a free one-on-one demo by clicking the button below.